What is the Epic Score?

-Epic Trips answers all of those questions by pulling a decade of historical weather and ocean data for every destination and running it through activity-specific scoring models.
-The output is the Epic Score: a single number from 0 to 100 that tells you how good the conditions historically are for your chosen activity at that location during your exact travel window.
+The Epic Score is a single number from 0 to 100 that tells you how good conditions historically are for your chosen activity at a specific destination during your exact travel window.

 Score Ratings Explained